cmungall/sparqlprog_wikidata/README.md

-This is a module for [sparqlprog](https://github.com/cmungall/sparqlprog) that provides convenience predicates for making sparql queries over wikidata using logic programming terms.
+This is a module for [sparqlprog](https://github.com/cmungall/sparqlprog) that provides convenience predicates for making queries over the [wikidata sparql endpoint](https://query.wikidata.org/) using logic programming terms.
 It allows you to define reusable query predicates, and to integrate programming constructs with queries in a declarative way.

+It can be used via the command line, via [Python](https://github.com/cmungall/sparqlprog-python), or within prolog programs.

 ## Examples (command line):